Oakland, CA Attorney Represents Workers with Whistleblower and Public Policy Claims

 Employees who raise questions when something does not seem to follow the law are generally legally protected against retaliation.
 This is true even if the question is raised only with a supervisor or manager, even if the issue is raised as a question instead of a complaint, and even if the question raised has to do with how you or other employees are treated.

-- You start getting written up or are fired within months of raising an issue about something you believe may be unlawful.
+- You start getting written up or are fired within months of raising an issue about something you believe may be unlawful, such as violations of health and safety in the workplace.

 - Your employer insists you do something you think is against the law, putting you or your job at risk.